comses-education/github-starter-course/README.md

 ![image](https://user-images.githubusercontent.com/84760072/219561409-a82d6477-aae9-4908-8086-be050da0fc21.png)<br/><br/>
 Give your pull request a descriptive title and a useful description.
 Once you are ready, click on `Create pull request`<br/>
 ![image](https://user-images.githubusercontent.com/84760072/219561698-a82d16bc-d6d6-4783-8222-e24c14239d04.png)<br/><br/>
-🎉 Good job, you have just contributed to this repo!
 The owner of the repository will later give you feedback on your pull request.
-Respond to it and revise your changes based on feedback.
+Respond to it and revise your changes based on feedback.<br/>
+🎉 Good job, you have just contributed to this repo and gained a few useful skills along the way 💪!

 ## Additional Resources 📚